evanx/chronica/README.md

 - no fancy graphs

 Work in progress:
-- JSON content monitoring
+- JSON content monitoring e.g. expected properties and their types
-- HTML content monitoring (currently only page title)
+- HTML content monitoring - currently only page title, but more to come

+For HTML monitoring we plan to add tests for:
+- meta tags
+- content regex
+- element content, by CSS selectors

 ---
 <img src="http://evanx.github.io/images/chronica/chronica-slack.png" width="800" border="1"/>

 ---

-### Work in progress: JSON and HTML content monitoring

-The JSON and HTML monitoring is work in progress.

-In the case of HTML, we only test the HTML `<title>` in the current initial implementation.

-For JSON, we test the content of arrays of data, for our own requirements.

 ### Installing